sambilbow/doctoral-thesis/plan.md

         [ ]     Re-draft
         [ ]     Link to theory
         [ ]     Link to design patterns
-        [ ]     add list of sub-categories to appendix [ ]     6.3.4 appendix + study docs
+        [ ]     Link fig: to github scripts and pd patches [ ]     add list of sub-categories to appendix [ ]     6.3.4 appendix + study docs
         [x]     iframes -> explain and do screenshots